Class Accuses California Insurers of Shortchanging Members

 He is represented by Los Angeles attorney John Jensen.

-Neither Anthem nor CalPERS immediately responded to the allegations in the lawsuit.
+Anthem and CalPERS declined to comment on the allegations in the lawsuit.